Texas Court Records

 Career and employment restrictions

 Some laws restrict offenders from working in a particular profession.
 Also, other restrictions may come from the licensing board of organizations and companies.
-Child sex offenders may not be able to work around schools, medical centers, and law firms.
+Child sex offenders may not be able to work in schools, medical centers, or law firms.
 Most private businesses that serve the public may find it challenging to accept sex offenders.

 Internet restrictions